 There’s something magical that happens when you take a trip with your little ones through a beautiful garden.
-We often head to our local botanical garden on a nice day with the buggy, parcel tray filled with picnic treats – and the kids absolutely love it!
+We often head to our local botanical gardens on a nice day with the buggy, parcel tray filled with picnic treats – and the kids absolutely love it!
 It feels great getting out in the fresh air, spending time together and just enjoying nature.
 At these gardens you can feed the ducks and watch gold fish and tadpoles swimming under lilly pads.
 The sense of wonder that appears on the kids faces as they peer into the pond is priceless.

 Prior to having children, I can assure you anything to do with gardening would of bored me to tears.
 Fast forward a few years and throw in some curious children ready to explore the big wide world and all of a sudden gardening doesn’t seem that bad…in fact you could nearly say it’s actually quite cool!
 My daughter loves to plant seeds and grow plants – she has the gardeners touch.
 I on the other hand am pretty good at making sure the plants don’t survive despite my best efforts…moving right along then…